guttih/voffcon/README.md

         MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-        Here is a [copy](https://github.com/guttih/ardos/blob/master/public/COPYING.txt) of the GNU General Public License.
+        You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+[Click here](https://github.com/guttih/ardos/blob/master/public/COPYING.txt) for a copy of the licence.

 You can contact the author by sending email to gudjonholm@gmail.com or by regular post to the address Haseyla 27, 260 Reykjanesbar, Iceland.